Dongss/pm2-events/README.md

 ## Other

-Events cateched by pm2-events is not very accurate
+Events catched by pm2-events is not very accurate